devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-CoPGs.md

 _Bacillaria_ behavior-generation system looks like the following:

 * no spatial representation (free-moving), but does exhibit limited goal-directed behavior.
+Behaviors are explicitly spatial in that multicellular chains move in certain directions (not simply via Brownian motion).

 * movement as the seat of intelligence, as suggested in particular Michael Graziano's "Intelligent Movement Machine".